bjorns/aem-cmd/README.md

 ### Bundles

-The bundles tool can list, start and stop jackrabbit OSGi bundles.
+The bundle tool can list, start and stop jackrabbit OSGi bundles.
 If you install the bash completion script bundle names will be autocompleted.
 Like the packages tool, the group and version of the bundle will be inferred for all commands.